-Substance abuse has been rising dramatically among children, youth and women in the major slums of Nairobi, causing alarm among stakeholders since those concerned belong to an age group upon which the metropolitan city depends heavily for its development and growth.
+In the major slums of Nairobi, Kenya, substance abuse has been rising dramatically among children, youth and women, causing alarm among stakeholders since those concerned belong to an age group upon which the metropolitan city depends heavily for its development and growth.

 Worried about the health of millions of young people involved in drug consumption, the President of the Republic of Kenya requested the line ministry and Nairobi’s local authorities to join their efforts with local stakeholders, civil society organizations and the private sector to help and assist these young people who are called upon to play an important role in the country’s future.
 (Source : Standard News Paper online edition)